First lady Melania plays tourist as Trump departs Beijing

 Melania then signed a panda print, writing: “Thank you to the Beijing Zoo!
 Wonderful to meet Gu Gu!
 Melania Trump”.

-Melania will later on Friday visit the Mutianyu section of the more than 20,000 km (12,400 mile) long Great Wall, a UNESCO World Heritage Site.
+Later in the afternoon, Melania walked along part of the Mutianyu section of the more than 20,000-km (12,400-mile) long Great Wall, a UNESCO World Heritage Site where China frequently takes visiting heads of state and their spouses.

-As with previous first ladies, Melania has used her platform to champion public causes such as the prevention of childhood bullying and combating the opioid epidemic in the United States.
+As with previous first ladies, Melania has used her platform to champion public causes, such as the prevention of childhood bullying and combating the opioid epidemic in the United States.

-Playing a prominent supporting role on the president’s multi-leg Asia visit, she gained traction on Chinese social media with netizens comparing her with China’s glamorous first lady Peng Liyuan and remarking on the apparent ease with which she navigated the ancient cobblestones of the Forbidden City in super-high stilettos upon their arrival in Beijing on Wednesday.
+Playing a prominent supporting role on the president’s multi-leg Asia visit, she won praise on Chinese social media, with comparisons to China’s glamorous first lady, Peng Liyuan, and comments on her apparent ease in navigating the ancient cobblestones of the Forbidden City in super-high stilettos upon arrival in Beijing on Wednesday.

 Accompanied by Peng, Melania watched a cultural performance, painted pandas and participated in a cooking class at a primary school on Thursday.

-Many on China’s Twitter-like Weibo praised Melania’s grace and sense of style - as well as her cultural sensitivity.
+Many on China’s Twitter-like Weibo applauded Melania’s grace and sense of style, as well as her cultural sensitivity.

-While in China, she largely appeared in austere coats and dark gowns from Dolce & Gabbana and Alexander McQueen, in contrast with the magenta Delpozo outfit and electric-blue heels she wore upon landing in South Korea days before.
+In China, she wore mostly austere coats and dark gowns from Dolce & Gabbana and Alexander McQueen, in contrast with her magenta Delpozo outfit and electric-blue heels upon landing in South Korea days before.

-But most in China said they remained bigger fans of their own first lady, who is often referred to affectionately online as Peng Mama, which roughly translates as Mother Peng.
+But most in China said they remained bigger fans of their own first lady, often affectionately referred to online as Peng Mama, which roughly translates as Mother Peng.

-“I still think Mama oozes more grace, while also exuding a motherly air!” one Weibo post said.
+“I still think Mama oozes more grace, while also exuding a motherly air!” one Weibo poster said.

-Chinese social media sites are typically policed even more heavily than normal during important political events, with negative or sensitive comments swiftly blocked or removed by internet censors.
+Chinese social media sites are policed more heavily than normal during important political events, with negative or sensitive matter swiftly blocked or removed by internet censors.

-As Donald Trump departed Beijing on Friday, he said on Twitter that his wife’s next stop after China would be Alaska where she would “greet our AMAZING troops”.
+As Trump departed, he said on Twitter his wife’s next stop would be Alaska, where she would “greet our AMAZING troops”.

-However, Trump’s daughter and advisor Ivanka, who is very popular in China, did not accompany her father in Beijing, to the disappointment of her Chinese fans.
+However, Trump’s daughter and adviser Ivanka, who is very popular in China, did not accompany her father, to the disappointment of fans.

-Reporting by Philip Wen; Additional reporting by Thomas Suen, Ryan Woo and Liangping Gao; Editing by Michael Perry
+Reporting by Philip Wen; Additional reporting by Thomas Suen, Ryan Woo and Liangping Gao; Editing by Clarence Fernandez